Mazda Capella: North America

+Australasia

+In Australia, the 626 was fitted with the 2-litre FE engine, producing 70 kW at 5,000 rpm.
+Twenty diesel-engined examples were also imported officially into Australia beginning in 1983.
+Until the mid-1985 facelift when the bodystyles were unified, the sedan received the shorter nose design, while hatchbacks and coupés had the more common, longer nose.
+The 1985 facelift also brought with it altered taillights and grilles, as well as minor differences to the side trim, hubcaps, etcetera.
+On the inside, the gauges were replaced with redesigned, round units (except for the SE which upgraded its digital instrumentation from vacuum fluorescent to liquid-crystal display), and modified trim and seats.
+Under the skin, NVH was improved through revised engine mounts and changes to insulation material, and suspension and bushing modifications.
+The power steering was updated to use a variable ratio rack.
+All Australian models now received disc brakes all around.

 Ford Asia Pacific (FASPAC) also sold the 626 as the Ford Telstar from 1983 (complete with slightly different styling and dashboard) in place of the European-sourced Ford Sierra, although Ford New Zealand did offer the Sierra wagon after the long best-selling Cortina estate car was discontinued, on account of the Mazda's lack of an equivalent model.
 Available in both 1.6- and 2.0-litre versions, the Sierra wagon was released in May 1984.

 Mazda New Zealand initially assembled 626 "short nose" 1.8-litre four-door sedan and a "long nose" 2.0-litre five-door model with a higher trim level including a digital instrument panel.
 A small number of two-door coupés were imported built-up from Japan.
 Laminated windscreens were now standard.
 A midlife facelift for the 1985 model year brought a completely new dashboard with orange digital LCD electronic displays in top models (in place of the earlier luminescent green) and the sedan now had the long nose and 2.0-litre engine.
 Ford's Telstar received similar changes.